 Allow the dog to see you petting your cat, and allow your cat to see you petting your dog.
 This will have to be repeated each time, showing them that they are both members of your household.
 When things start to move along and they are both a bit more comfortable, let each of them see you giving the other treats.

-Even now when we give our cat treats our dog sits and waits for her treats and vice versa.
+Even now, when we give our cat treats, our dog sits and waits for her treats and vice versa.
+I’m pretty sure that they have devised a tag-team system to get as many treats as possible!

 Training for your pets